plugnio/plugn/README.md

 New events to add

 - Agent Signup (with campaign = utm_campaign + utm_medium)
+- Item Published
+- Order Initiated
 - Domain Requests and Domain Request Updated - with request status
+- Best Selling (cron based event)
+- Item Shared
 - Email Opened - with campaign details
-- From Campaign - if open link from campaign
+- From Campaign - if open link from campaign - can be done by creating link in admin > campaign
-- Item Shared
+- Refunds Processed

 - From Shared Link
-- Return Initiated
+- Return Initiated //not having return process in our system
-- Refunds Processed
-- Order Initiated
-- Item Published

-cron based event
-- Best Selling

 - add time in all event?